 As a new parent or expecting mom, what’s more overwhelming—all the baby stuff or all the new parent advice?

 The swing, pack & play, and vibrating chair that plays music fill your living room.
 You weave through the house tripping over toys designed to make your newborn smarter.

 Or maybe you actually returned a bassinet because the baby wouldn’t sleep in it—thinking it was the product’s fault that your baby wanted to be with you instead of a ruffly box.

 It probably didn’t take long to figure out the baby marketing industry has fed us a line of bull.
 This industry tries to convince us (and we as nervous moms and dads-to-be, or sleep deprived new parents are so desperate to believe) that if we have enough stuff, we’ll be equipped to handle the challenge of a new baby.

 And if it’s not the companies that want to sell us something.
 It may be well-meaning family members and friends.
 As new parents, we were often told, “Put that baby on a feeding schedule.”
 Or we’re asked, “Is he sleeping through the night?” and my favorite, “What does the doctor say about that?”

 Generally the people giving you new parent advice mean well.
 But they can actually sabotage your confidence as a new parent.
 By no means should you isolate yourself—that’s a whole other recipe for disaster—but you’ll want to be extremely selective about who you allow into your circle.

 Finding a support network with like-minded new parents can make a real and lasting difference.
-If you can’t find an existing group through word or mouth or online, here’s how you can build your own tribe.
+If you can’t find an existing group through word or mouth or online, here’s how you can build your community.
 I’ve seen so many helpful, insightful posts on social media about attachment parenting, breastfeeding, non-commercialism, safe toys and organic foods.

 When my second son was born, I was exceptionally blessed to have a network of Green Mommy friends who supported me during the early months of breastfeeding and attachment parenting.That’s why your support group is critical.
 With our second son, I was surrounded by nursing mothers, baby wearing, and attachment or Continuum Concept parenting.